Corporate Responsibility and Ethics

 The Group’s social and environmental responsibility policy is based on three pillars:

 Groupe PSA’s business culture, based on responsibility and respect, is reflected in requirements on ethics and transparency backed by rigorous systems applying to all its stakeholders, both external and internal.

 In 2017, Groupe PSA has published its Anti-corruption Code of Conduct which applies to all employees and reminded its requirements regarding the relationship with Agents and Intermediaries.
 Translated into 22 languages, a Code of Ethics sets out for all employees ethical guidelines in the fulfilment of their responsibilities.
 Campaigns are carried out regularly with all employees to increase acceptance of the Code of Ethics.
 At the end of 2017, 18,122 people had individually signed up to the Code of Ethics in 15 countries.
-A rigorous approach to prevention and monitoring is supervised by an Ethics and Compliance Committee, assisted by four Compliance Officers and deployed by an international network comprising Chief Ethics Officers and heads of Internal Control, Compliance and Risk Management in each Group department.
+A rigorous approach to prevention and monitoring is supervised by an Ethics and Compliance Committee, assisted by Compliance Officers and deployed by an international network comprising Chief Ethics Officers and heads of Internal Control, Compliance and Risk Management in each Group department.

 The Group’s positions on the major issues stemming from its activities are public, as are the special-interest groups of which it is a member.
-Groupe PSA supports responsible lobbying practices, which contribute to public debate and are consistent with its ethical principles of integrity and transparency Groupe PSA maintains responsible relations with public Institutions, by responding to their requests for information, in order to support economic, social, scientific and cultural developments.
+Consistent with its ethical principles of integrity and transparency Groupe PSA maintains responsible relations with public Institutions, by responding to their requests for information, in order to support economic, social, scientific and cultural developments.